-1. Cancopy:
+1. Access Copyright (formerly Cancopy):

-Alberta Learning has an agreement with the Canadian Copyright Licensing Agency (Cancopy).
+Alberta Education has an agreement with the Canadian Copyright Licensing Agency (Access Copyright).
 Most schools in the province are covered in the license.
-Alberta

-Learning makes the payment for the license on behalf of all participating school jurisdictions and charter schools.
-The cost of the license, plus GST, is recovered from school jurisdictions and charter schools on a full-time equivalent student basis.
+Alberta Education makes the payment for the license on behalf of all participating school jurisdictions and charter schools.
+The costs of the license, plus GST, is recovered from school jurisdictions and charter schools on a full-time equivalent student basis.